The Veteran Memorials Circle

 Little Bluestem Schizachyrium scoparium '

+The Blues'.
 Another variety of our little native grass.
 Blue-green blades add color and texture to a perennial garden.

 Heath Aster, Aster ericoides ‘Snow Flurry’.
 This prolific variety of Aster makes a great groundcover and is carpeted with blooms in September – October.
 Pollinators love these flowers late in the season.